 PFAS substances are man-made chemicals that are very persistent in the environment and in the human body.
-People are exposed to PFAS in handling the products utilizing these chemicals, and by working in a facility producing or utilizing PFAS, but due their chemical persistence, contamination of drinking water systems has become a primary concern.
+People are exposed to PFAS in handling the products utilizing these chemicals, and by working in a facility producing or utilizing PFAS, but due to their chemical persistence, contamination of drinking water systems has become a primary concern.

-While data collection is on-going, it does appear that PFAS contamination is typically localized, associated with a specific facility that produced or used a PFAS, including facilities that used PFAS for firefighting.
+While data collection is ongoing, it does appear that PFAS contamination is typically localized, associated with a specific facility that produced or used a PFAS, including facilities that used PFAS for firefighting.

 There is evidence that exposure to PFAS can lead to adverse health outcomes in humans, including low birth weights, effects on the immune system, and effects on the liver and kidneys.
 PFOA has been linked to cancer.
 PFOS has been linked to thyroid hormone disruption.